Novak Djokovic reaches a record 14th Wimbledon semifinal and faces No. 1 Jannik Sinner next

+“It's going to take the best of me at the moment to beat Jannik.
+I mean, I know that,” said Djokovic, who has lost his last four meetings with Sinner, including in the French Open semifinals last month.

+Djokovic is 2-0 against Sinner at Wimbledon, eliminating him in the 2023 semifinals and 2022 quarterfinals.

-Not everything went smoothly for the 38-year-old Djokovic, who served for the opening set at 5-3 but got broken at love.
-He later was a point from owning that set before first-time major quarterfinalist Cobolli, a 23-year-old Italian seeded 22nd, came through.
-And on his second match point, his right foot slid out from under him and he did the splits as he went down to the grass and landed on his stomach.
+Against Cobolli — like Sinner, a 23-year-old from Italy — the late-match tumble was not the only thing that was far from smooth for Djokovic.
+He served for the opening set at 5-3 but got broken at love.
+He later was a point from owning that set before first-time major quarterfinalist Cobolli came through.

-He also showed off all of his considerable skills, whether accumulating 13 aces and holding in 19 of his 21 service games, using a drop-shot-lob-drop-shot combination to take one point or limiting his unforced errors to 22 — half as many as Cobolli, who had his right thigh massaged by a trainer between some games.
+He also showed off all of his considerable skills, accumulating 13 aces, holding in 19 of 21 service games, using a drop-shot-lob-drop-shot combination to take one point and limiting his unforced errors to 22 — half as many as Cobolli.

-As Djokovic tries to equal Roger Federer's men's mark of eight Wimbledon trophies, now comes a tough task against Sinner, a three-time Grand Slam champion who has won their four most recent meetings, including in the semifinals at the French Open last month.
-Then again, Djokovic is 2-0 against Sinner at the All England Club, beating him there in the 2023 semifinals and 2022 quarterfinals.

-On Wednesday against 10th-seeded Ben Shelton, Sinner sure didn't play like someone dealing with an injured right elbow, using terrific serving and his usual booming forehand for a 7-6 (2), 6-4, 6-4 victory.
+On Friday, Djokovic will try to reach his seventh consecutive final at the All England Club and get closer to equaling Roger Federer's men's mark of eight trophies there.
+The other men's semifinal is two-time defending champion Carlos Alcaraz, who defeated Djokovic in the 2023 and 2024 finals, against Taylor Fritz.

+The women's semifinals Thursday are Aryna Sabalenka vs. Amanda Anisimova, and Iga Swiatek vs. Belinda Bencic.

-Sinner, the runner-up to Carlos Alcaraz at Roland-Garros last month, had an MRI exam on Tuesday and initially canceled a practice session that day but did hit some balls in a 20-minute session at an indoor court later.
+Sinner, the runner-up to Alcaraz at Roland-Garros, had an MRI exam on Tuesday and initially canceled a practice session that day but did hit some balls in a 20-minute session at an indoor court later.

-“When you are in a match with a lot of tension, you try to not think about it,” said Sinner, who reached his fourth consecutive major semifinal, including titles at the U.S. Open last September and the Australian Open in January.
+“When you are in a match with a lot of tension, you try to not think about it,” Sinner said.
 “It has improved a lot from yesterday to today.”

 At the outset of the second set, Shelton finally made some headway in a return game, getting a pair of break points at 15-40.